Does my institution participate in the GAHP?

 Should I submit blood work results to the GAHP?

 Yes, please include copies of any CBC, chemistry panels or other blood work reports that are performed during an echocardiogram.
-We are not currently accepting blood samples for analysis at Zoo Atlanta.
+We are not currently accepting blood samples for analysis.

 Our apes do not have heart disease.
 Should I submit our exams to the GAHP?